The23ird/The23ird/README.md

 - 👋 Hi, I’m @The23ird
-- 👀 I’m interested in blockchain technology
+- 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning rust
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on projects that will centre around the growth of the system in the coming years
+- 💞️ I’m looking to collaborate and work on simple projects.
-- 📫 you can reach me via taurusten522@gmail.com
+- 📫 you can reach me via cloudryther@gmail.com

 <!---
 The23ird/The23ird is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.